Anderson Cooper Is More Than Just A Reporter

 Even though Cooper had no formal journalism training in college he still decided to pursue it after he graduated.
 He was quoted as being “a news junkie since he was in utero,” so he first turned to the American Broadcasting Company (ABC).
 He started by answering phones and doing other menial tasks, but it didn’t get him anywhere.

-In Myanmar, Cooper met with students who were opposed to the Burmese government and he sent his footage to Channel One.
+As a young reporter and traveler, Cooper met with students in Myanmar who were opposed to the Burmese government and he sent his footage to Channel One.
 Later, he went to Vietnam for a year to learn the language and film scenes of daily life.
 He made similar reports in war-torn parts of the world including Somalia, Bosnia, and Rwanda.

 Cooper admitted he started to become desensitized by all the wrongdoings happening around him.
 After he was caught taking a photo of decomposing bodies he realized that there was a negative side to what he was doing.
 He decided that he wanted to bring back some good news to the mainstream media.